pyscaffold/pyscaffold/docs/extensions.rst

     pyscaffold.cli =
         awesome_files = your_package.your_module:AwesomeFiles

-By inheriting from :class:`pyscaffold.api.Extension`, a default CLI option that already activates the extension will be created, based on the dasherized version of the name in `setuptools entry point`_ you created.
+By inheriting from :obj:`pyscaffold.extensions.Extension`, a default CLI option that already activates the extension will be created, based on the dasherized version of the name in `setuptools entry point`_ you created.
 In the example above, the automatically generated option will be ``--awesome-files``.